CZhouLab/BAMBI/README.md

 •       "distribution_overlap_area": between-group estimate distribution overlap area

-User can use this table to select thresholds for different metrics for downstream analysis, this table saved in "./Gene_info.xlsx'.
+User can use this table to select thresholds for different metrics for downstream analysis, This table is saved as "./Gene_info.xlsx'.

 Output files(under current dir):statistical metrics table named protein_coding_Gene_info.csv or lincRNA_Gene_info.csv